Overkill (Motörhead song): Artwork

+Legacy

 "Overkill" is widely considered one of Motörhead's best songs.
 In 2012, Loudwire ranked the song number three on their list of the top 10 Motörhead songs, and in 2021, Louder Sound ranked the song number one on their list of the top 50 Motörhead songs.

+Classic Rock Magazine wrote in 2021: "With two false endings (a trick probably nicked from Status Quo), 'Overkill' was an apocalyptic introduction to a 10-song collection that sent tremors through the hard rock world.
+Were Motörhead a hard rock band, or were they punks?
+It could even be proposed that they were responsible for propagating the US thrash metal assault that became popular several years later."

 "Overkill" was used as the closing song for Motörhead's final tour, making it the last song the band ever played live.